aws-observability/aws-otel-js/benchmark/README.md

 ## How to run

-To run your benchmark, just:
+To run the benchmarks, run the following command:

 ```sh
 npm i && npm run bench